Brad Brown

 Permit Required: Typically a permit is required to connect a grid-tied solar system to the houses grid electricity.
 However, there are DIY grid-tied solar systems that might or might not be legal and might or might not require a permit.

-Not portable: A grid-tied system has to be connected to your grid electricity on a house so generally can't be portable.
+Not portable: A grid-tied system has to be connected to the grid electricity on a house so generally isn't portable.

-UL Listed Required: In the United States, for a grid-tied system, you probably need UL listed products but for off-grid you don't but it is still nice to have.
+UL Listed Required: In the United States, for a grid-tied system, you generally need UL listed products which can be more expensive but for off-grid it is up to you what you want to buy and use.

 Easy to use: When the solar system is grid-tied to your houses electrical system it is generally easy to use and you use your electricity just like your always have.